What are Dark Pool Trades?

 For example, let’s say an investment bank is trying to sell 400,000 shares on a public exchange like the New York Stock Exchange.

-As soon as institutional investors or high-frequency traders see a large sell block hit the order book, the markets react, and the security likely would likely decrease in value by the time the investment bank was able to find enough buyers to fill the entire order.
+As soon as institutional investors or high-frequency traders see a large sell block hit the order book, the markets react, and the security will likely decrease in value by the time the investment bank is able to find enough buyers to fill the entire order.

 However, if the trade is disclosed only after it has been executed, the news has a much smaller impact on the market.